vm-x-ai/vm-x-ai-file-processing/packages/infra/argocd/README.md

   - Contains ArgoCD application manifests and supporting resources that are shared across the platform or critical for cross-project orchestration and infrastructure.
   - **Core platform applications:**
-    - Files like `api-app.yaml`, `ui-app.yaml`, `ingestion-workflow-app.yaml`, `evaluation-workflow-app.yaml`, and `temporal-worker-app.yaml` define ArgoCD `Application` resources for each major app or workflow, referencing their own project-level `argocd` folders.
-This enables GitOps-driven deployment and management of all major platform components from a single, central location.
+    - Each project's CDK stack is responsible for dynamically creating its own ArgoCD `Application` resource during deployment.
+This means the definition and lifecycle of each core app's ArgoCD application is managed as part of that app's infrastructure code, not as static YAMLs in this shared module.
+    - The shared module may still provide supporting manifests and resources that are platform-wide or cross-cutting, but the responsibility for core app ArgoCD applications is now decentralized to each app's stack.
   - **Shared infrastructure and services:**
-    - `temporal-app.yaml` deploys the Temporal orchestration platform (including its UI and backend) for use by all workflows and services.
-    - `temporal-gateway.yaml` and `argocd-gateway.yaml` define Istio `Gateway` and `VirtualService` resources for routing traffic to shared services like Temporal UI and ArgoCD UI.
+    - Resources like `temporal-app.yaml`, `temporal-gateway.yaml`, and `argocd-gateway.yaml` may still be defined here to deploy shared services and ingress/gateway resources.
   - **Centralized secrets management:**
-    - `app-secrets.yaml` and `app-vmx-secrets.yaml` use the Secrets Store CSI driver to provision and sync secrets from AWS Secrets Manager and SSM into Kubernetes, making them available to all platform components that need them.
+    - Files like `app-secrets.yaml` and `app-vmx-secrets.yaml` use the Secrets Store CSI driver to provision and sync secrets from AWS Secrets Manager and SSM into Kubernetes, making them available to all platform components that need them.
   - This approach ensures:
     - **Consistency:** All environments and projects use the same configuration for core services, secrets, and ingress.
     - **Reusability:** Shared resources (like Grafana, Temporal, or global secrets) are defined once and reused by all apps and workflows.
     - **Separation of concerns:** App-specific deployment logic stays in each project, while platform-wide or cross-cutting resources are managed centrally.
-    - **Scalability:** New apps or workflows can be added by simply creating a new ArgoCD `Application` manifest here, referencing their own repo/folder.
+    - **Scalability:** New apps or workflows can be added by updating their own CDK stack to create the necessary ArgoCD `Application` resource, referencing their own repo/folder.

   **Example:**

-  - `api-app.yaml` defines an ArgoCD Application that deploys the API service by referencing its own `argocd` folder.
+  - The API service's CDK stack creates an ArgoCD Application resource dynamically, referencing its own `argocd` folder and configuration.
-  - `temporal-app.yaml` deploys the Temporal orchestration platform, which is used by all workflows.
+  - `temporal-app.yaml` (if present) deploys the Temporal orchestration platform, which is used by all workflows.
   - `app-secrets.yaml` and `app-vmx-secrets.yaml` ensure that all platform components have access to the secrets they need, managed securely and consistently.

-  In summary: This shared ArgoCD module is the central hub for deploying, configuring, and securing all major platform services and shared infrastructure, while project-level `argocd` folders remain focused on app-specific logic.
+  In summary: This shared ArgoCD module is the central hub for deploying, configuring, and securing all major platform shared services and infrastructure, while project-level `argocd` folders and CDK stacks are now responsible for defining and managing their own ArgoCD Application resources for deployment.

 ---